BakelLab/omics-toolkit/README.md

 # omics-toolkit
-Collection of scripts and utilities to analyze various types of omics data
+Collection of scripts and utilities to analyze various types of 'omics data